hansbuehler/cdxbasics/README.md

 ## prettydict

-A number of simple extensions to standard dictionaries which allow accessing any element of the dictionary with "." notation:
+A number of simple extensions to standard dictionaries which allow accessing any element of the dictionary with "." notation.
+The purpose is to create a functional-programming style method of generating complex objects.

     from cdxbasics.prettydict import PrettyDict
     pdct = PrettyDict(z=1)